Last week, the STB announced that Singapore hotels could start applying for permission to accept staycation guests once more.

 Arrival & Check-In

 All guests will undergo a mandatory screening before entering the hotel (as well as before entering any guest facility).
-Anyone with a temperature of 38°C or higher will be barred from entry, so save yourself a wasted trip and take your temperature before coming down.
+Anyone with a temperature of 38ยฐC or higher will be barred from entry, so save yourself a wasted trip and take your temperature before coming down.

-🌡️ I’m hot blooded, check it and see
+๐ก๏ธ I’m hot blooded, check it and see |

+Some staycation packages are strictly non-refundable; others have 24-hour cancellation policies.
+But given all that’s happening, should hotels be obligated to offer refunds to guests with fevers?
+That would certainly be fair, and logical- you don’t want a sick guest to turn your property into the next supercluster.
 So far I’ve not seen any Singapore hotel implement such a policy, although it may happen in the USA with airline tickets.
-This of course raises all kinds of questions about gaming the system (maybe you’re quarreling with the wife and want to cancel the staycation, so you fake a temperature to get your money back), but I can’t see how hotels can’t adopt a policy like this.
+This of course raises all kinds of questions about gaming the system (maybe you’re quarreling with the wife and want to cancel the staycation, so you fake a temperature to get your money back), but I can’t see how hotels can’t adopt a policy like this. |

 There will be strict regulations on the number of guests who can be in the lobby at any one time, which will mean staggered check-in and check-out timings.